UNISON RESEARCH MAX MINI Review – More Than Mini

 UNISON RESEARCH MAX MINI Review

-We’ve reviewed many Unison Research (Italy) valve amplifiers in the past and they sounded lovely – silky smooth, full bodied and atmospheric, in true valve style.
+We’ve reviewed many Unison Research (Italy) valve amplifiers in the past, and they sounded lovely – silky, smooth, full-bodied, and atmospheric, in true valve style.
 Making the arrival of their Max Mini loudspeakers designed for valves welcome in our offices.
 Would they suit a valve amplifier is the obvious question?
 What does “Designed for valves” mean?

 “Images loomed large: the Max Minis constructed a massive sound stage”

-Unison Research claim these
+Unison Research claims these

 ‘speakers produce a loud 93dB